-Here we provide recommended and minimal installation requirements for single node installations with both Basic and Standard plans.
+Here we provide recommended and minimal installation requirements for single node installations with both Basic and Standard plans, and recommended installation requirements for Enterprise plans.

 KNIME's advice is to strive to meet the recommended system requirements for better performance and more scalability.